As a parent, you have a massive responsibility: the future is in your hands!

 The schools your children attend will play a pivotal role in their development.
 When it comes to choosing schools, many parents get hung up on factors that don’t really matter, like prestige and ratings.

 What matters is that you find a school for your child that encourages their interests and passions for their own sake and trusts them to explore and find their own way.

-Conventional education styles usual resort to rote-learning and instruction that is purely exam-focused.
-In contrast, a well-regarded Montessori school will nurture your child’s creativity and independence by placing your child’s individuality at the heart of their teaching philosophy.
+Conventional education styles usually resort to rote learning and instruction that is purely exam-focused.
+In contrast, a well-regarded Montessori school will nurture your child’s creativity and independence by placing your child’s individuality at the heart of its teaching philosophy.

 Live Your Values